 3. NUMBER OF PLAYERS

 3.1.
-There will be ten players in each team in The Rippa Rugby World Cup.
+There will be ten players in each team in The Air NZ Rippa Rugby Championship.

 3.2.
 Each team must contain five boys and five girls.
 (Year 6)